 1. ELIGIBILITY

-To be eligible for consideration for a Department for Employment & Learning Studentship, a candidate must satisfy ALL the eligibility criteria based on nationality, residency, citizenship and academic qualifications.
+To be eligible for consideration for a Department for the Economy Studentship, a candidate must satisfy ALL the eligibility criteria based on nationality, residency, citizenship and academic qualifications.
 The criteria are as set out below.

 RESIDENCY AND CITIZENSHIP